 Plaintiffs should be aware that, if defendants want to settle out of court, it may be because the plaintiffs have an excellent case.
 Sometimes defendants seek to limit the damages the plaintiff might be awarded in court by offering a lower amount than the court might award.

-Sometimes, plaintiffs will offer a low settlement out of court to see if the plaintiff will accept it.
+Sometimes, defendants will offer a low settlement out of court to see if the plaintiff will accept it.
 They may reason that the plaintiff would rather have the money relatively quickly than wait for a court case.

 In either case, an out-of-court settlement can be a negotiation tactic used by the other side, and it can result in a lower settlement amount than a court case would.